batenkov-group/iai-code/README.md

 `include("./fig3.jl")`

 and so on.
+For convenience, all figures can be reproduced by

+`include("./run_all.jl").`

+The common code resides in [superres.jl](./superres.jl).
 The figure files are written to the  `figures` subfolder.